robobario/proof-of-sadness/README.md

+We have had ongoing issues with kotlin parallel build failures.
+This reproduces it (on at least 2 machines 😄)

 Run `test.sh` to run a 20 thread parallel build repeatedly

 The build contains 10 kotlin modules and 10 non-kotlin modules to try and